meefs/promptlikeanegyptian/manufactured_consent.md

 Prompting with Logical Expressions using Propositional, Predicate & Modal Logic

 Author: Michael Jagdeo | Blockface [attractfund1ng](http://www.twitter.com/attractfund1ng)
+Contributors: Mnemomeme, Fratrilogos, Oma Cox, BeatCheek, Rocky Nguyen, Seraph_Notitia, Quinn C. Martin, Potato Stu, Eileen Jan, Ayden Springer, Matios Berhe, Liminal Snake

 ## Background

-The Prompt Report: A Systematic Survey of Prompting Techniques, claimed the following:
+[The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/pdf/2406.06608) (June 2024), claimed the following:
 > We present a detailed vocabulary of 33 vocabulary terms, a taxonomy of 58 LLM prompting techniques, and 40 techniques for other modalities.
 Additionally, we provide best practices and guidelines for prompt engineering, including advice for prompting engineering ChatGPT and other state-of-the-art (SOTA) LLMs.
 We further present a meta-analysis of the entire literature on natural language prefix-prompting.
 As a culmination of these efforts, this paper presents the most comprehensive survey on prompt engineering to date.

 ## Motivation